daniloBlera/dotfiles/readme.md

         └── plug.vim
 ```

-wich means, you could copy and paste the contents of a package's root directory
+which means, you could copy and paste the contents of a package's root directory
 into your user's home.
 Just remember to backup things first before copy-pasting
-anyting, ok?
+anything, OK?

 ## Manual installation